 3. Turn mixture out into the prepared pan; spread evenly and press firmly into the bottom and up sides to form a thin crust.
 Prick all over with a fork and transfer to the oven.
 Bake, pressing down with the back of a fork only if it starts to puff, until dry and slightly golden along the edges, 10 to 13 minutes.
 Turn off oven and let sit in hot oven 10 minutes.
 Remove from oven and cool crust completely.
 Brush the remaining 1 ½ teaspoon flour into any fine cracks and fork holes in the crust.

-4. Make Filling: Stir blueberry jam and amaretto in a small saucepan until completely combined.
+4. Make Filling: Stir blueberry jam, apple juice and almond extract in a small saucepan until completely combined.
 Measure out two tablespoons for glazing the tart and refrigerate.
 Sprinkle gelatin over the remaining jam mixture, and allow to bloom about five minutes.
 Cook, stirring over medium heat until melted, 3 to 5 minutes.
 Remove from heat and let cool slightly, about 5 minutes.
 Whisk Greek yogurt and the gelatin mixture in a medium bowl.
 Pour into the crust.
 Refrigerate until the yogurt is set up, about 4 hours, or overnight.

 5. Top the tart with blueberries.
 Brush the reserved blueberry jam mixture over the berries.
 Sprinkle with sliced almonds.
 Remove tart pan sides before serving.